 - Sandals.
 Firefighters, police officers, U.S. and Canadian military members, and FEMA workers can all take an extra 10% off at Sandals resorts in the Caribbean on top of any current promotions.
 To get this deal, fill out an eligibility form online and present ID at check-in.
 See the website for details about which forms of ID are acceptable.

 - Vrbo.
 Some hosts on Vrbo opt to provide a discount on bookings for first responders.
-The amount of the discount and the specific groups that qualify vary by location, so check specific listings for details.
+The amount of the discount and the groups that qualify vary by location, so check specific listings for details.